gurleensethi/notifier/README.md

 ```

 #### Things to be aware of!
-* If a callback is registered on an action with a specific data type `T`, then passing data with data type other than `T` in `notify` method cause error.
+* If a callback is registered on an action with a specific data type `T`, then passing data with data type other than `T` in `notify` method will throw error.